yokoffing/ChatGPT-Prompts/README.md

-# :robot: ChatGPT + Bing AI Prompts and Resources
+# :robot: ChatGPT & Bing AI Prompts

 Welcome to the "ChatGPT Prompts" repository!
 This is a collection of prompt examples to be used with the ChatGPT model.